mraypold/timezone-finder/Readme.md

 ### Installation

-Install node version manager and then run `nvm use` to use same version of node.js that this application was developed on.
+Install node version manager and then run `nvm use` to use the same version of node.js that this application was developed on.

-Running `make` will download the zipfile, extract the shapefile containing timezones and install all required node modules.
+Running `make` will download the zipfile, extract the geojson containing timezones and install all required node modules.
 Do not use `npm install` as this will not include the necessary geojson.

 ### Running